Welcome to Year 6!

 I look forward to watching your child flourish this year and to discussing their progress with you at consultation evenings.
 Should you have any concerns regarding your child’s progress or welfare, please do not hesitate to come and see me.
 Daily attendance is vitally important to your child’s learning.
 We encourage the children to arrive in school and begin working from 8.45am and although you may be able to catch me or a teaching assistant briefly to pass on an urgent message at this time, it would be very much appreciated if you could try to see us at the end of the school day.
 Please come in to see me on any Wednesday or Friday, or contact me via Class Dojo to arrange a meeting at another mutually-convenient time.

 Year 6 teacher

 Staff in Year 6

-Please be aware that Mrs Arnold will be teaching the class all day on Mondays and Fridays and in the mornings only on Tuesdays, Wednesdays and Thursdays due to release time provided for a class teacher and also for her other role of deputy headteacher.
+Please be aware that Mrs Arnold will be teaching the class all day on Tuesdays, Wednesday and Fridays and in the mornings only on Mondays and Thursdays due to 'PPA' (Planning, Preparation and Assessment) release time provided for a class teacher and also for her other role of deputy headteacher.

 Some important dates for your diary

 Monday 14th - Thursday 17th October 2019: Year 6 residential visit to CEES Stibbington Centre